 - Greater volunteer participation and leadership -- these campaigns can appeal to a wider audience.

-Comprehensive Campaigns vs Focused Campaigns
+Comprehensive Campaigns vs. Focused Capital Campaigns

 Of course, there are many reasons to stick with the traditional campaign model.
 Focused campaigns allow organizations to concentrate campaign messaging on a distinct, concrete and pressing need.